YokeYao/YokeYao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is <span class="accent-text">Junchi Yao</span> (pronounced "JOON-chee YOW").
-I am doing my sophmore year in Information System and Information Management from <i class="fas fa-university"></i> **University of Electronic Science and Technology of China (UESTC)**.
-Currently, I am a research intern at <i class="fas fa-university"></i> **Shanghai AI Lab**, where I have the privilege of working with Researcher <a href="https://openreview.net/profile?id=~Peng_Ye4" class="link-accent">Peng Ye</a>.
+I am doing my senior (final) year in Information System and Information Management from <i class="fas fa-university"></i> **University of Electronic Science and Technology of China (UESTC)**.
+Currently, I'm a visiting student in the Machine Learning Department at <i class="fas fa-university"></i> **Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)**, supervised by Prof. <a href="https://lijie-hu.github.io/" class="link-accent"> Lijie Hu</a>.
+Also, I am a research intern at <i class="fas fa-university"></i> **Shanghai AI Lab**, where I have the privilege of working with Researcher <a href="https://openreview.net/profile?id=~Peng_Ye4" class="link-accent">Peng Ye</a>.
 Before that, I gained valuable research experience as a research intern at <i class="fas fa-university"></i> **King Abdullah University of Science and Technology (KAUST)** under the guidance of Prof. <a href="https://shao3wangdi.github.io/" class="link-accent">Di Wang</a>.

 <div class="quote-accent">
 My research focuses on <span class="primary-gradient-text">Large Language Models</span>, particularly in explainability (XAI), LLM agents, and LLM4Science, including social science and physics.
-My goal is to advance LLM development for interpretable, robust, and impactful real-world applications.
+Moreover, I have recently begun learning about Vision-Language-Action (VLA) models.
+My goal is to advance robotics and LLM research toward interpretable, robust, and impactful real-world applications.
 </div>

 **I am actively seeking research collaborators, whether you are new or experienced.**.
 Feel free to reach out, or learn more from <a href="assets/Junchi Yao CV 9.21.pdf" class="link-accent">My CV</a>.